The Concept of the “Kyrie”

 The choir to which I belong, the Cherry Creek Chorale, is privileged to include a composer, Gloria Srikijkarn, whose works we have performed at several concerts.
 For our October 2022 concert Songs of Thanksgiving we have a section titled “The Valley of the Shadow” that includes her setting of “Kyrie.”
 She says that she wrote this moving and beautiful piece “at a very dark time in my life.”

 The simple text comes from the service of the Roman Catholic Mass but is often, as here, used as a stand-alone piece.
 It’s always helpful, though, no matter how separate from the original a version is, to look at how it was used in the first place.
-So if you were to attend an actual service of the Mass you’d participate in singing the text right after the priest or minister had address the congregation by saying,
+So if you were to attend an actual service of the Mass you’d participate in singing the text right after the priest or minister had addressed the congregation by saying,

 Read more